ChrisBuchholz/accord/examples/rocket/README.md

 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d '{"name": "Test Test", "email": "test@test.test", "age": 25}' http://localhost:8000
 ```

-You can also try sending a request where the age is below 12, there is only
+You can also try sending a request where there is only an empty string
-an empty string for a name and the email does not contain a @.
-You will see
+for a name, the email is neither long enough nor does it contain **.**
-that the server responds with a 422 Unprocessable Entity and a JSON body
+and **@**.
+You will see that the server responds with a
-that explains exactly what is wrong:
+422 Unprocessable Entity and a JSON body that explains exactly what is wrong.
+Send the request:

 ```
-curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d '{"name": "", "email": "testtesttest", "age": 9}' http://localhost:8000
+curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d '{"name": "", "email": "test", "age": 9}' http://localhost:8000
 ```

 This is the returned JSON body: